AG3NTZ3R0/polygon-area-calculator/README.md

+# Polygon Area Calculator

+This is an original work inspired by one of the five required projects within the freeCodeCamp() Scientific Computing with Python certification.
+I am responsible for writing all of the code within the <i>shape_calculator.py</i> file.
+The test code was supplied by freeCodeCamp() in order to analyze the required work.
+Below, you will see the prompt for this programming assignment.

 ### Assignment

 In this project you will use object oriented programming to create a Rectangle class and a Square class.
 The Square class should be a subclass of Rectangle and inherit methods and attributes.